Introduction to Madison, New Jersey

 Things To Do In Madison

 The town of Madison has a number of historical buildings like the Faulkner House, the Holloway Hall, the Madison House, the Wendel Hall, and the President's Hall, among others.
 The Shakespeare Garden is another popular tourist destination.
-Here one can spend a quiet day in the midst of nature.
-The Turtle Back Zoo and the Cora Hartshorn Arboretum & Bird Sanctuary are ideal places to take children also.
+The Turtle Back Zoo and the Cora Hartshorn Arboretum & Bird Sanctuary are ideal places to take children.

 Newark Liberty International Airport is close by.